-Busy interdisciplinary team which includes physician, nurse practitioner, dedicated social worker and nurse liaison, and chaplain resident, which provides consultation services throughout the hospital, situated in a 600-bed academic tertiary care hospital serving a large catchment area UVA hospital also includes a dedicated inpatient hospice unit.
+The busy interdisciplinary team includes a physician, nurse practitioner, dedicated social worker, nurse liaison, and chaplain resident, which provides consulting services throughout the hospital, situated in a 600-bed academic tertiary care hospital serving a large catchment area UVA hospital also includes a dedicated inpatient hospice unit.
 The inpatient consult service sees more than 1600 new consults per year, with more than 5700 total patient encounters.

 Inpatient pediatric service: Fellows rotate for two weeks on a dedicated inpatient pediatric palliative consult service.

-The Continuity Clinic in the the Emily Couric Clinical Cancer Center provides supportive care Monday through Friday.
+The Continuity Clinic in the Emily Couric Clinical Cancer Center provides supportive care Monday through Friday.
 Fellows see patients longitudinally one day per week.
-UVA is a CAPC-designated Palliative Care Leadership Center, with a focus in outpatient clinical services.
+UVA is a CAPC-designated Palliative Care Leadership Center, with a focus on outpatient clinical services.

-Community hospice services provided through local hospice organizations including Hospice of the Piedmont and Hospice of the Shenandoah.
+Community hospice services are provided through local hospice organizations including Hospice of the Piedmont and Hospice of the Shenandoah.
 Fellows actively participate in interdisciplinary team meetings and provide home visits.
-Additionally, there are inpatient hospice experiences provided through the Hospice of the Piedmont, Hospice of the Shenandoah, and an inpatient hospice unit at the University of Virginia.
+Additionally, there are inpatient hospice experiences provided through the Hospice of the Piedmont, Hospice of the Shenandoah, and inpatient hospice beds at the University of Virginia.

 Long-Term Care Facilities: Fellows gain experience in addressing care across the continuum, including in local long-term care facilities.